Üsküdar American Academy: Origins and Bahçecik period (1873–1885)

-The origins of the Academy goes back to a girl's boarding school, founded by the American Board of Commissioners for Foreign Missions (ABCFM) in the coastal town of Bahçecik, located three miles from the Gulf of Izmit (historically known as Nicomedia), an eastern inlet of the Sea of Marmara and a neighboring city to Istanbul.
-At that time, İzmit maintained convenient connections with Istanbul by steamboat and rail, and was situated on the main route between the capital and the western provinces of Asia Minor, and the district was ethnically diverse, home to Muslim Turks, Greeks, Armenians and Circassians of various religious denominations.
+The Academy was established by the American Board of Commissioners for Foreign Missions (ABCFM), as the American Girls' Boarding School and began instruction in September 1873 in the coastal town of Bahçecik, located three miles from the Gulf of Izmit (historically known as Nicomedia), a neighboring city to Istanbul.
+The district was ethnically diverse, home to Muslim Turks, Greeks, Armenians and Circassians of various religious denominations.
+Housed in a converted silkworm cocoonery; the school offered instruction in languages, mathematics, history, geography, music, religion, physical education and domestic skills such as sewing.